Zeffer83/OutlookAutoArchive/README.md

 1. Clone or download this repository
 2. Ensure Outlook is installed and configured on your system
 3. Copy `config.example.json` to `config.json` and customize the settings
+4. **Create the main Archive folder** (see Setup Requirements section below)
-4. The script is ready to run - no additional installation required
+5. The script is ready to run - no additional installation required

 ## Configuration